dsidavis/ReadPDF/Status/AbstractStatus.md

 names(scanned)[ !scanned & len == 0 ]
 ```

-These are listed below and divided into which have an ab
+These are listed below and divided into which have an abstract and which do  not.

+### Do not have an abstract.

  [1] "LatestDocs/PDF/3342055963/08-0359_appT-s1 (2).xml" - 1 page table
  [5] "LatestDocs/PDF/2853897527/978-1-4020-6106-6.xml"   - book
 [10] "LatestDocs/PDF/2688324473/Beltrame-2006-Tickborne encephalitis virus, no.xml" - no abstract,short doc.